 This same unexplained distinction is also evident in CMS' treatment of part A days for determining a hospital's payment for graduate medical education (GME).
-The M+C days that CMS insists are part A days for purposes of the DSH payment, are treated as not being part A days for purposes of the GME payment.
+The M+C days that CMS insists are "entitled to benefits under part A" for purposes of the DSH payment, are treated as not being "entitled to benefits under part A" for purposes of the GME payment.
 The Board agrees with the Providers that Congress clearly manifested its intent in the GME statute that M+C patients should not be regarded as patients who are "entitled to benefits under part A." Otherwise, there would have been no need for Congress to establish additional GME and IME payments for patients enrolled in M+C plans.